edwinsupremacy/react-hooks-use-effect-lab/README.md

 ## Learning Goals

-- Use the `useEffect` hook with the dependencies array
+-npm  Use the `useEffect` hook with the dependencies array
 - Use a cleanup function with `useEffect` to stop background processes

 ## Overview